jerpowel321/Tray-Salesforce-Slack-Integration/README.md

 Specifics
 ---------
-1. When a Salesforce "opportunity" is created, a notification message is posted to a Slack channel (see point 3)
+1. When a Salesforce "opportunity" is created, a notification message is posted to a Slack channel
 2. The notification message posted to Slack will be in the following format:

 ![message format](images/message_workflow.png)

-3. The customer has sales teams globally (United States, United Kingdom & Europe), the message should be posted into the Slack channel relevant to the `country` field selected when creating the "opportunity":
+3. The customer has sales teams globally (United States, United Kingdom & Europe).
+The message should be posted into the Slack channel relevant to the `country` field selected when creating the "opportunity":
  * US: #sales-us
  * UK: #sales-uk
  * EU: #sales-eu